boris-s/sy/README.md

-# SY - a physical units library
+# SY - a physical units gem

 `SY` is a domain model of physical units (magnitudes, quantities, dimensions...).
-It can be used in two modes:
+In `SY`, I (would like to) emphasize the domain model correctness and ease of use over the ease of implementation. `SY` can be used in two modes:

   * When loaded by `require 'sy'`, Numeric class is extended with methods corresponding to units and their abbreviations.